Many Ways to Explore Paradise

 - Experience the spirit of Aloha during Oahu’s most beloved annual events.

 - Hawaii Food & Wine Festival.
 Sample food and wine from all over the world each October.

 - Waikiki Artfest & Island Arts Festival.
 Find locally-made gifts at these monthly and annual art events.

-- Kapiolani Park Bandstand.
-Compete with 30,000 runners in the third largest marathon in the U.S. — the Honolulu Marathon, each December.
+- Honolulu Marathon.
+Over 25,000 runners compete in the third largest marathon in the U.S. every December.

 - Waikiki Holiday Parade.
 Commemorate the attack on Pearl Harbor with local Hawaiian bands, mainland marching bands, military units, and more, each November.